dglazkov/polymath/README.md

 When you have the snapshot, download it and unzip it.
 Then run:

-`python3 -m import.main --importer medium path/to/medium/root/`
+`python3 -m convert.main --importer medium path/to/medium/root/`

 Drafts will be excluded by default.
 If you want to include them, add `--medium-include-drafts` to the command.